pmpk20/PhDPilotSurvey/README.md

 PhDPilotSurvey

 To-Do:
-- Finish PYLOGIT attempt in Python and estimate MXL/NL
+- Learn and estimate MIXED LOGIT
-- More changes to APOLLO code in R
+- Learn and estimate NESTED LOGIT
-- Estimate other models
+- Estimate linear/glm models for other variables of interest
 - Report

 Updates:
-10/02:
+12/02:
-- Python: tried different packages and PYLOGIT looks promising so far but not finished.
+- Python: Finished MNL in PYLOGIT with cheating workaround.
-- R: Trying to change the APOLLO MNL example to be more realistic with limited progress- at least it doesn't say infinite standard errors anymore.
+- R: MNL in MLOGIT works.
+MXL case next then NL.